 3. You may need to use a spacer with a 9-speed cassette.
 This is because the 9-speed cassette is designed for a Shimano 9-speed freehub, which has a different hub flange spacing than a 8-speed freehub.
 If your bike has a 8-speed freehub, you may need to use a spacer to properly position the 9-speed cassette.

-4. When installing a 9-speed cassette on a 8-speed freehub, make sure that the lockring is properly tightened.
+4. When installing a 9-speed cassette on a 8-speed freehub, ensure the lockring is properly tightened.
 The lockring is what keeps the cassette from coming loose while you’re riding.
 If the lockring is not properly tightened, the cassette could come loose and damage your bike or cause you to crash.

 Here’s an example of using a 9 speed cassette with an 8 speed shifter: